 Although sweet potatoes may be best thought of as part of the Thanksgiving tradition, be sure to add these wonderful naturally sweet vegetables to your meals throughout the year.

 You can do that by preserving sweet potatoes and yams while they are in season, then you can enjoy them anytime your heart desires.

 One pound of sweet potatoes = 2-3 medium

 Look for: Thick, chunky, medium size roots that taper at the end

 Fresh Storage: Store unwashed potatoes in a dark, well-ventilated area at room temperature for 7 days.
-Refrigeration is not recommended, the potato will form a hard inner core.
+Refrigeration is not recommended, as the potato will form a hard inner core when exposed to cold.

 Related Post: Homemade Ground Turmeric from Fresh Roots

 Incorporating sweet potatoes into your long-term food storage